Find your local bureau

 It's a criminal offence to attack you because of your religion or belief, or because of your lack of religion.
 This includes both physical and verbal abuse.

-Someone is also committing a criminal offence if they stir up hatred of a particular religious group, for example, by publishing or distributing insulting information.
+Someone is also committing a criminal offence if they stir up hatred of a particular religious group.
+For example, if they publish or distribute racist information or information designed to stir up religious hatred.

 If one of these criminal offences is committed against you or your family, you should report it to the police.